-Students are required to act as Graduate Student Instructors (the formal title of a teaching assistant) for two semesters, usually after having passed the M.A. exams.
-Many also teach beyond the required year both for the sake of financial support and for the personal and intellectual stimulation that teaching can provide.
-Teaching experience is considered an essential part of the graduate education and is helpful in job placement.
-Typically, a beginning GSI will teach a first-year Latin section, taking responsibility for all presentation of the material, development of exams, and tutorial work outside of class, though with the guidance of a faculty member.
-Another common assignment is as teaching assistant for discussion-sections of one of the Department’s lower-division lecture courses such as “Introduction to Greek Civilization” or “The Classic Myths,” in which the GSI works closely with the students in reviewing course material, developing paper topics, etc. All first-time GSIs are required to take the department’s pedagogy seminar, which covers both language and section teaching.
-More advanced GSI’s may be able to teach introductory Greek, undergraduate prose composition courses, or intermediate language courses, and lower-division lecture courses in epic or tragedy.
+Students are required to act as Graduate Student Instructors (the formal title of a teaching assistant) for two semesters, usually in the third year in the program.
+GSIship is also an important source of financial support for students beyond the third year, after which students are supported by a mix of semesters of fellowship and semesters of GSIship.
+Teaching experience is an essential part of graduate education, and significant and broad preparation in teaching has been a major advantage for our PhDs when they go on the job market.
+There are two kinds of teaching roles beginning GSIs are likely to receive in a given semester.
+One is as the instructor of a first-year Latin section; in teaching one of these, the GSI takes responsibility for all presentation of the material, development of exams, and tutorial work outside of class, though with the guidance of a faculty member.
+The other is as discussion section leader in one of the Department’s lower-division lecture courses such as “Introduction to Greek Civilization” or “The Classic Myths”; in these assignments, GSIs coordinate closely with the faculty member teaching the course in conducting discussion sections, developing assignments, and grading and commenting on exams and papers.
+All first-time GSIs take the department’s semester-long pedagogy seminar, which covers both language and section teaching.
+More advanced GSIs may be able to teach introductory Greek, intermediate language courses, and lower-division lecture courses in epic or tragedy.

 The Department also offers summer courses, including introductory literature and culture courses and the Summer Language Workshops in both Greek and Latin.
 These are usually staffed entirely by graduate students.

 The Berkeley Library possesses one of the largest collections in North America and is old enough to have an excellent historical coverage of books and periodicals in the field of classical studies.
-An underground library extension containing the main stacks was opened in Fall 1994, and the area of campus above it has been re-landscaped into an open, central glade.
-The center of activity for most graduate students is the Art History/Classics Library, located on the third floor of the original Doe Library Building.
-This includes a seminar classroom, two rooms of bookshelves and study-tables, and a hallway study area with Macintosh computers and laser printer, all devoted to Classics and Classical Archaeology.
+The center of activity for most graduate students is the Art History/Classics Library, located on the third floor of Doe Library.
+This includes a seminar classroom, two rooms of bookshelves and study-tables, and a hallway study area with computers and printer.
 The Classics rooms contain a reserve collection of the most commonly used Classics and Classical Archaeology texts, periodicals, and reference materials.
 Students also have access to numerous other library services and branches, such the Graduate Service and the Bancroft Library (rare books, manuscripts, some Tebtunis papyri, etc.).
-Students of Classical Archaeology also have access to an extensive slide library operated by the Department of History of Art.

-Three research centers are now associated with the Department and provide many opportunities to graduate students.
+Three research centers associated with the Department provide many opportunities to graduate students.

-The Sara Aleshire Center for the Study of Greek Epigraphy, established by a bequest of a loyal alumna, has a research collection and funding for graduate students and faculty to pursue studies in Greek epigraphy.
+The Sara Aleshire Center for the Study of Greek Epigraphy has a research collection and funding for graduate students and faculty to pursue studies in Greek epigraphy.

-The Center for the Tebtunis Papyri, established with campus and departmental support and gifts from foundations, offers opportunities for training in papyrology and publication opportunities, as well as graduate student research assistantships and financial support for attending conferences related to papyrology and for participating in excavations in Egypt.
+The Center for the Tebtunis Papyri offers opportunities for training in papyrology and publication opportunities, as well as graduate student research assistantships and financial support for attending conferences related to papyrology and for participating in excavations in Egypt.

 The Department also owns an extensive study collection of ancient coins, most of which are the gift of Henry Lindgren.